atbcb/usab-uswds/_ada-guides/chapter-3-clear-floor-or-ground-space-and-turning-space.md

 T-shaped space can be configured for approach on any segment (stem or either arm).

-![T-shaped turning space with overall width of 60\" min. and overall depth of 60\" min. with each arm and stem 36\" wide min.
-Object with knee and toe space, such as a sink, can overlap only one segment of the the T; the other 2 segments must be clear for approach and backing up.]({{ site.baseurl }}{{ page.image-directory }}chapter3/3cfs21.jpg){: .img-large}
+![T-shaped turning space with overall width of 60 inches minimum and overall depth of 60 inches minimum with each arm and stem 36 inches wide minimum Object with knee and toe space, such as a sink, can overlap only one segment of the the T; the other 2 segments must be clear for approach and backing up.]({{ site.baseurl }}{{ page.image-directory }}chapter3/3cfs21.jpg){: .img-large}